GoogleChrome/web.dev/src/site/content/en/blog/compute-pressure/index.md

 ---
 layout: post
 title: Observing compute pressure
-subhead: An experimental API for reacting to changes in CPU utilization.
+subhead: An experimental API for reacting to changes in CPU use.
 authors:
   - jeffposnick
 date: 2021-05-21
-description: An experimental API for reacting to changes in CPU utilization.
+description: An experimental API for reacting to changes in CPU use.
 hero: image/FNkVSAX8UDTTQWQkKftSgGe9clO2/H9cVTFMj4cYmoIfGYQqd.jpg
 alt: A photograph of a pressure gauge.
 tags: